C-Spine MRI Scan (July 2020)

 My GP's response to my reports of the continuing symptoms, that they must first be assessed by a mental health professional (in view of my speculations over the causes of those symptoms) was both tendentious and unhelpful; and, in addition to disregarding evidence pointing to RLH's wilful negligence in its assessment of the problem in 2015, also disregarded two other important factors:

-- That mental health professionals are neither obliged nor trained to assess material such as MRI scans in assessing a patient's beliefs or reports about his physical health.
-Therefore, if there is MRI evidence that may corroborate a patient's claims about his physical health (in my case I had made disputed claims about four existing MRI scans), then that evidence may not be fairly or objectively assessed merely by subjecting those beliefs and reports to a psychiatric 'triage'.
+1. That mental health professionals are neither obliged nor trained to assess material such as MRI scans in assessing a patient’s beliefs or reports about his physical health.
+Therefore, if there is MRI evidence that may corroborate a patient’s claims about his physical health (in my case I had made disputed claims about two existing MRI scans), then that evidence may not be fairly or objectively assessed merely by subjecting those beliefs and reports to a psychiatric ‘triage’.

-- In my case there had been a series of spurious referrals made to mental health services by clinicians in several departments of Guy's & St Thomas' NHS Trust ('GSTT'), and in my previous GP practice (Waterloo Health Centre), between 2011 and 2013, in response to allegations I had made of a cover-up by departments of GSTT of the evidence of my first Brain MRI scan (made at St Thomas' Hospital Radiology Dept. in October 2008).
-These had resulted in a series of (still unresolved) complaints made against GSTT; against the South London & Maudsley NHS Trust ('SLaM'); and against Waterloo Health Centre, between 2013 and 2015.
+2. In my case there had been a series of spurious referrals made to mental health services by clinicians in several departments of Guy’s & St Thomas’ NHS Trust (‘GSTT’), and in my previous GP practice (Waterloo Health Centre), between 2011 and 2013, in response to allegations I had made of a cover-up by departments of GSTT of the evidence of my first Brain MRI scan (made at St Thomas’ Hospital Radiology Dept. in October 2008).
+These had resulted in a series of (still unresolved) complaints made against GSTT; against the South London & Maudsley NHS Trust (‘SLaM’); and against Waterloo Health Centre, between 2013 and 2015.

 My GP was quite aware of the strength and substance of those complaints, and of the fact that they would by their very nature seriously inhibit my ability to engage in any further assessment by clinicians at SLaM (an engagement nevertheless entailed by her referral, as SLaM is the NHS Trust administering the local Community Mental Health Team).
-My GP's insistence upon such a referral therefore merely served the appearance of an appropriate first-line response to my reports of symptoms following my suspicions of an attempt on my life, and was made in the knowledge that I could not with self-respect engage with the referral in any meaningful way.
+My GP’s insistence upon such a referral therefore merely served the appearance of an appropriate first-line response to my reports of symptoms following my suspicions of an attempt on my life, and was made in the knowledge that I could not with self-respect engage with the referral in any meaningful way.
 It was simply the least controversial response available to my GP, deeply sensitive to the issue of her own professional liability in the matter.
 Furthermore, the accumulation of spurious referrals to mental health services appearing indelibly within my medical records tended to function as a self-perpetuating myth, predisposing any future clinician redundantly to repeat the same referral process.
-This tendency was therefore quite counterproductive to my need to achieve any physical attention to the chronic medical problem in my back.
+This tendency was therefore quite counterproductive to my need to arrange appropriate physical attention to the chronic medical problem in my back.

 The reticence that was noted above in the Serbian report towards the anomaly that is actually present in the latest scan seems fairly characteristic of the responses received from clinicians faced with the existence of what appears to be a series of illicit implants – as I have pointed out to exist within each of the earlier brain MRI scans (as discussed on other pages in relation to MRI-1 & MRI-2).
 I suggest it was merely a different aspect of this tendency towards reticence and oversight that drove clinicians at RLH Neurology Dept. to refuse to conduct a thorough examination of the areas adjacent to the thoracic spine; i.e., in order to pre-empt a situation in which those clinicians would be similarly compelled to cover-up evidence they anticipated may be revealed in the scan results that they were nevertheless obliged to produce.
-My confidence in this suggestion is based upon the fact that during my initial consultation at RLH (at which a scan of the left shoulder was actually formally arranged), I had given the neurologist a copy of an earlier edition of my report, which included the sections referring to the two earlier brain MRI scans; and in which I had also speculated over the possible existence of further illicit implants in my thoracic cavity (re: pages 29-31 & 45, in Part 1 of my report).
+My confidence in this suggestion is based upon the fact that during my initial consultation at RLH (at which a scan of the left shoulder was actually formally arranged), I had given the neurologist a copy of an earlier edition of my report, which included the sections referring to the two earlier brain MRI scans; and in which I had also speculated over the possible existence of further illicit implants in my thoracic cavity (re: pages 29-32 & 45, in Part 1 of my report).
 It is established in his correspondence with my GP that the lead clinician at the Neurology Dept. was familiar with the content of my report.
-Hence, the exacerbation during July 2020 of the symptoms affecting the area of my thoracic spine with what continues to be fairly unremitting pain and inflammation reflects the progression and worsening of the problem following the decision by the Neurology Dept at RLH, subsequent to my initial appointment, to exclude a thorough examination of any wider part of my thoracic cavity.
+Hence, the exacerbation during July 2020 of the symptoms affecting the area of my thoracic spine with what continues to be fairly unremitting pain and inflammation reflects the progression and worsening of the problem following the decision by the Neurology Dept at RLH, subsequent to my initial appointment, to exclude a thorough examination of my left shoulder area in addition to the thoracic spine.

 My continuing frustration with UK front-line health services